 Certain reactions are natural after experiencing a stressful live event, but overtime, they should decrease and eventually go away.
 People diagnosed with PTSD continue to persistently experience these reactions, sometimes in increasing and intense frequency, long after the event has ended, and for some, it causes significant distress in their daily lives.
 Symptoms of traumatic events can include:

 - Feeling worried or guilty

 - Feeling angry

-If these symptoms are not resolved within four weeks of the traumatic event, and lasts for more than six months or gets worse over time, you may be suffering from PTSD.
-These symptoms can be effectively treated with the help of a trained psychologist.
+If these symptoms are not resolved, or get worse or lasts beyond six months, you may be suffering from PTSD.
+These symptoms can be effectively treated with the help of Dr. Brissett.